Converting A House Into Two Flats: Costs And Planning Guide

 • Sound deadening/tests

-If the existing building is sound and the existing bathroom and kitchen can be used, you should expect the cost of conversion to be in the range of £15000 to £25000.
-The cost of decoration can be additional.
+When budgeting it would If the existing building is sound and the existing bathroom and kitchen can be used, you should expect the cost of conversion to be in the range of £1,500 – £2,000 per sqm.
+The cost of further decoration and detailing can be additional.

 Get professional help

-When it comes to applying for planning permission, it is best to seek professional guidance.
-A reputable service can help you with your planning strategy.
-They already have experience with the processes and know what the planners are looking for – from qualitative principles to the minimum space standards for conversions.
-The from the surrounding areas, neighbours, and amenities, everything can be addressed to ensure that your project gets approval.
+house in two flats It is best to seek professional guidance when applying for planning permsion.
+Extension Architecture have experience with the planning process for residential developments, extensions, flat conversions and new build projects.
+We know what the planners are looking for – from qualitative principles to the minimum space standards for conversions.
+From the surrounding areas, neighbours, and amenities, everything can be addressed to ensure that your project gets approval.

 Eugene Kim